openblockcc/obmpy/README.md

 ## Usage

-Ampy is made to talk to a CircuitPython MicroPython board over its serial connection.
+Obmpy is made to talk to a CircuitPython MicroPython board over its serial connection.
 You will need your board connected and any drivers to access it serial port installed.
 Then for example to list the files on the board run a command like:

-    ampy --port /dev/tty.SLAB_USBtoUART ls
+    obmpy --port /dev/tty.SLAB_USBtoUART ls

 You should see a list of files on the board's root directory printed to the terminal.
 Note that you'll need to change the port parameter to the name or path to the serial port that the MicroPython board is connected to.

-Other commands are available, run ampy with --help to see more information:
+Other commands are available, run obmpy with --help to see more information:

-    ampy --help
+    obmpy --help

 Each subcommand has its own help, for example to see help for the ls command  run (note you unfortunately must have a board connected and serial port specified):

-    ampy --port /dev/tty.SLAB_USBtoUART ls --help
+    obmpy --port /dev/tty.SLAB_USBtoUART ls --help

 ## Configuration